 Deciding whether you need a termination resistor or not is only part of the problem in implementing an RS-485 system.
-Normally, an RS-485 receiver output is "1" if A > B by +200 mV or more, and "0" if B > A by 200 mV or more.
+Normally, an RS-485 receiver output is "1" if A > B by +200mV or more, and "0" if B > A by 200mV or more.
 In a half-duplex RS-485 network, the master transceiver tri-states the bus after transmitting a message to the slaves.
-Then, with no signal driving the bus, the receiver's output state is undefined, as the difference between A and B tends towards 0V.
-If the receiver output, RO, is "0," the slaves interpret it as a new start bit and attempt to read the following byte.
-The result is a framing error because the stop bit never occurs.
+Then, with no signal driving the bus, the receiver's output state is undefined, for the difference between A and B tends towards 0V.
+If the receiver output (RO) is "0", the slaves interpret it as a new start bit and attempts to read the following byte.
+The result is a framing error, because the stop bit never occurs.
 The bus goes unclaimed, and the network stalls.

 Unfortunately, different runs of chips can produce different output signals on RO for a 0V differential input.
-The prototype can work perfectly, however, certain nodes will fail in a later production run.
-To solve this problem, bias the bus as shown in Figure 7 under Multidrop/Fail-Safe Termination.
-Biasing the bus ensures that the receiver output remains "1" when the bus is tri-stated.
-Alternatively, you can use "true fail-safe" receivers like those of the MAX3080 (5V) and MAX3070 (3V) families.
+The prototype can work perfectly, however certain nodes will fail in a later production run.
+To solve this problem, bias the bus as shown in Figure 7 (Multi-Drop/Fail-Safe Termination).
+Biasing the bus ensures that the receiver output remains "1" when the bus is tristated.
+Or, you can use "True Fail-Safe" receivers like those of the MAX3080 (5V) and MAX3070 (3V) families.
 These devices ensure an RO output of "1" in response to a 0V differential input by changing the receiver's threshold to -50mV.